Max1Truc/Simple-Numworks-Firmware-Installer/README.md

 ## Building

-First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/PyDev-Website`.
+First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/Simple-Numworks-Firmware-Installe numworks-installerr".

-Then, go in it with `cd PyDev-Website`.
+Then, go in it with `cd numworks-installer`.

 Finally, run `npm install` and `npm start`.